-There are more than 300 million small and medium enterprises (SMEs) in the developing world, which provide opportunities for inclusive development to their communities in many ways.
-They are the main providers of jobs, particularly for less advantaged people; usually the suppliers of basic goods and services in low income or isolated communities; and very often the best market alternative for farmers.
-Small business owners also set an example for youth in their communities.
+There are more than 300 million small and medium enterprises (SMEs) in developing countries, which contribute up to 40% of national GDP.
+They are operated and often founded by women and men aiming to provide greater life opportunities for themselves, their families, and their communities.
+These businesses promote inclusive development, serving as the main providers of jobs for many low-income individuals; the main suppliers of basic goods and services in poor or isolated communities; and very often the best market alternative for farmers.
+Entrepreneurship also provides critical opportunities for women and youth to earn their own incomes.

-Despite its large economic relevance, the SME sector in the developing world faces enormous challenges to unleashing its full potential.
-Lack of adequate access to talent, markets and financial services, as well as challenging operating environments have prevented these businesses from becoming small and growing businesses (SGBs), from optimal productivity, and from contributing strongly to their local and national economies.
+Despite its great importance, the SME sector in the developing world faces enormous challenges to unleashing its full potential.
+Lack of adequate access to talent, markets, and financial services, as well as challenging operating environments, have prevented these businesses from growing, from achieving optimal productivity, and from contributing strongly to their local and national economies.

 Entrepreneurs and their enterprises come in different shapes and sizes.
-TechnoServe has partnered with large corporations, multilaterals and governments to provide life changing support in a variety of settings.
-For instance, we help young entrepreneurs in rural Africa to start a new business; we support established SGBs to accelerate their growth and impact in mining communities in Latin America; and we work with food processors in Africa to expand their business, sourcing more products from smallholder farmers and increasing supply of nutritional food in their communities.
+TechnoServe has partnered with large corporations, multilateral institutions, and governments to provide life-changing support in a variety of settings.
+For instance, we help young entrepreneurs in rural Africa to start new businesses; we support established enterprises to accelerate their growth and impact in Latin America; we work with food processors in Africa to expand their business, sourcing more products from small-scale farmers; and we help small shop owners to improve their businesses and profits.

 Our successful entrepreneurship portfolio is based on four key pillars:

 We recognize that entrepreneurs face different opportunities and challenges depending on a variety of dimensions including their particular context, gender, age, stage in their growth cycle and personal appetite for growth, so we carefully adapt our methodology to better serve each particular community of entrepreneurs.